Space Curves from Nonlinear Schr\"odinger Solutions: A Direct Approach

-As a concrete demonstration of the IHM we consider the standard NLS system of Eq. \ref{N4}.
-As mentioned already the Hasimoto map in this case relates the spin orientation of 1-D Heisenberg XXX model in the continuum limit \cite{N1} to the solution of an NLS system.
-The spin orientation itself is identified as the tangent to the Frenet-Serret curve.
-A standard `bright' soliton solution of this system has the form (here we use the parameter conventions of Ref. \cite{F2}):
+A case of particular interest is that of the focusing-type NLS system of Eq. \ref{N4} related to the spin orientation of the 1-D Heisenberg XXX model in the continuum limit \cite{N1}.
+The spin orientation itself is identified with the tangent to the Frenet-Serret curve, implying a direct physical interpretation of the curve dynamics.
+Since any NLS solution, not just solitonic ones, qualifies for the form in Eq. \ref{N5} we demonstrate the construction of the vortex filament dynamics for a particular periodic solution to the NLSE obtained by Sall' \cite{Sall}: